TommasoTarchi/enc_chain/README.md

   length) starting from a target dataset
   - `comp_distribution.py`: script that can be used to compute the distribution of the turned on pixels in some dataset
-  - `show_grids.ipynb`: notebook that can be used to show a certain number of random images from a given dataset (used to check that the autoencoders are working as expected)
   - `plot_variability.py`: script that can be used to compute and plot the variability of the sequence of datasets produced by the chain
   - `plot_difference.py`: script that can be used to compute and plot the difference between train and generated datasets' distributions of all models of the chain
+  - `show_grids.ipynb`: notebook that can be used to show a certain number of random images from a given dataset (used to check that the autoencoders are working as expected)
-- `data/`: directory containing data gathered with different parameters and `run.sh` scripts used to obtain them (zipped data are removed - only their graphical representations are left)
+- `data/`: directory containing data gathered with different parameters and `run.sh` scripts used to obtain them (zipped data are removed - only their graphical representations are left); each subdirectory contains a `README.md` file with a description of the parameters used

 ## General pipeline